haskell/security-advisories/README.md

 - [David Christiansen Thrane](david@haskell.foundation)
 - [Fraser Tweedale](frase@frase.id.au)

+## Processes

+Haskell Security Advisory Database is a for security vulnerabilities.
+Here are some examples:

+- RCE
+- Memory Corruption
+- Privilege Escalation
+- Cryptography issues
+- Various injection issues (SQL, Command, etc.)
+- Use of broken algorithms
+- Use of obsolete libraries

+When in doubt, submit a PR.
+As a group, we will review and decide to promote the vulnerability in the Database.
+If there are issues regarding confidentiality and you would like to disclose an issue in a more private setting, please use the [Mailing List](mailto:security-advisories@haskell.org)

+As a group, we will review the submission and collectively decide whether or not we'll issue an advisory.

 ## Acknowledgments

 The process and documentation in this repository are based off the work of the [RustSec][RustSec] team.